Third Year Project Results

 During this period, five newsletters have been published as well as many press releases informing the general public about the REE4EU progresses.

 In order to increase the visibility of the main results of the project reached so far, a total of 4 videos have been produced and shared in the project website and among all the social channels.
 Moreover, REE4EU has joined the most important events for the Critical Raw Material sector in Europe.
 In particular, the project has been presented to many events, such as: NAMEC Workshop in Brussels (Belgium), the 31st International Electric Vehicle Symposium in Kobe (Japan), the Second Annual Critical Raw Materials week in Brussels (Belgium) among others.
 REE4EU is also cooperating with the IEA HEV TCP (International Energy Agency Hybrid & Electric Vehicle Technology Collaboration Program) in the Task 40 CRM4EV (Critical Raw Materials for Electric Vehicles).
 In this REE4EU has participated and presented in the first workshop (Brussels, November 2018).
-Moreover, the project has been invited to the Industrial Days Conference which will be held in Brussels 5-6 February 2019.
+Moreover, the project was invited to the Industrial Days Conference which was held in Brussels 5-6 February 2019.

 The project has demonstrated at a pilot scale a closed-loop PM recycling process for the first time in Europe, and it has by now successfully treated several tonnes of in-process wastes and end-of-life products containing RE elements, resulting in the recovery of almost hundred kilos of REA directly from the mixed RE oxides feedstock produced in the ILE pilot unit.